Aboriginal land, native title and heritage

 Land claims

-The ALRA enables claims to unalienated or vacant crown land (outside town boundaries), or Aboriginal owned pastoral leases.
-Submerged crown land in bays and gulfs of the Northern Territory cannot be claimed (
+Aboriginal Land Rights (Northern Territory) Act 1976 (Cth) ("ALRA") enables claims to unalienated or vacant crown land (outside town boundaries), or Aboriginal owned pastoral leases.
+Submerged crown land in bays and gulfs of the Northern Territory cannot be claimed; generally speaking, the lower water mark of the coastline represents the furthest a claim can be located seaward (

 Risk v Northern Territory [2002] HCA 23;